brillout/vike-reprod-1584-path-alias-config-vue/README.md

 Steps:
 ```
-# clone this repo
+# Clone this repo.
 git clone https://github.com/Jearce/vike-reproduction-issue-1580.git
 cd vike-reproduction-issue-1580

-# install dependencies for
+# Install dependencies.
 pnpm install
-# the following should output the bug error this issue is for
+# The following should output the error this issue is for.
 node server

-# note that we can install 0.4.150 and start the server with app's routes printed
+# Note that we can install 0.4.150 and start the server with the app's routes printed.
 pnpm install vike@0.4.150
 node server
 ```